Jcparkyn/phetch/README.md

 ### Multiple Parameters

-You will often need to define queries or mutations that accept multiple parameters (e.g., a search term and a page number).
+You will often need to define endpoints that accept multiple parameters (e.g., a search term and a page number).
 To do this, you can combine all the parameters into a [tuple](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples), like so:

 ```cs
 var endpoint = new Endpoint<(string searchTerm, int page), List<string>>(